x1nni/discord2sheet-bot/README.md

 ## Bot Setup

 ### Step 1: Sheets API
-Enable the Google Sheets API in Google Cloud and download OAuth credentials json for a desktop app (not web).
+Enable the Google Sheets API in Google Cloud and download the OAuth credentials json for a desktop app (not web).
 Find out how to do this [here.](https://developers.google.com/sheets/api/quickstart/python#enable_the_api)
 Rename the file you download to credentials.json and make sure it is stored in the same directory as the bot.

 ### Step 2: Discord Bot Token